-The classic example is of a young kid who wants to be an artist or novelist but, at the instruction of his parents, goes to college instead to get a Degree in Law or Business.
-The kid has taken the so called “right track” but has never really pursued anything that he is really interested in.
+The classic example is a young kid who wants to be an artist or novelist but, at the instruction of his parents, goes to college instead to get a Degree in Law or Business.
+The kid has taken the so-called “right track” but has never really pursued anything that he is really interested in.
 He is conforming to his parent’s wishes.

 We do this all the time.
 We conform to things because other people want us to.
 We are afraid to think for ourselves and we are afraid to be different.
 It is very sad.
 Instead of setting up our own business we get a 9 to 5.
 Instead of traveling the world after high school we go straight to college.
 We seem to live our whole lives in the gray area – the area that is neither here nor there but feels good because everyone else is doing it.

 One of the most important things the Buddha ever said was this:

 “As the wise test gold by burning, cutting and rubbing it, So, students, should you accept my words – after testing them, and not merely out of respect.” – the Buddha